A Comprehensive Exploration of SmallVec and String in Rust: From Fundamentals to Practical Applications

 - Deref Support: Both implement

-for convenient access to their underlying data (&[T]
+DSereffor convenient access to their underlying data (&[T]forSmallVec,&strforString).

 2.2 Differences